Syphaar/flutter-profile-page/README.md

 # Flutter Profile Page – Responsive Multi-Column UI

 A responsive profile page app built with **Flutter**.
-This project demonstrates a clean, modern interface that automatically adapts to any screen size — desktop, tablet, or mobile.
+This project demonstrates a clean, modern interface that automatically adapts to any screen size, it can be desktop, tablet, or mobile.
 It features multi-column layouts, custom icons, and a dynamic user interface designed for ease of use and readability.

 <!-- ## Live Preview -->